• Free shipping on all orders

 french bulldog on the beach

-They’re playful and adaptable, able to live in just about any environment.
-Therefore, they work well for a range of families.
-They’re often described as friendly and lively, getting along with just about anyone.
-They don’t bark much, which is often a huge plus for potential owners.
+They’re playful and adaptable and can live in nearly any home environment, making them a good choice for a range of families.
+They’re friendly and lively and get along with just about anyone.
+They don’t bark much, which is admired by their owners and owners’ neighbors.

-You’ll need to socialize and train these dogs carefully.
-While they are often friendly, it is possible to pamper them too much, which can lead to them becoming possessive.
+You’ll need to socialize and train your Frenchie carefully.
+While they are friendly, it is possible to pamper them too much, which can lead to them becoming possessive.

-There are tons of short-haired breeds out there today, both small and large.
+There are several short-haired breeds available, both small and large.
 Many of these dogs shed very little and don’t require much maintenance or grooming.
-However, this isn’t the case with all short-haired dogs.
-In many cases, some breeds may shed profusely and require regular grooming for this reason.
+However, that isn’t the case with all short-haired dogs.
+In many cases, some breeds may shed profusely and require regular grooming.

 Featured Image Credit: Yuri Kravchenko, Shutterstock